- Home

 How Workers’ Comp Actually Works in New Jersey

-- Workers’ comp is a no-fault system, you don’t have to prove your employer caused the injury.
+- Workers’ comp is a no-fault system, so you don’t have to prove your employer caused the injury.

 - You typically have two years to file from the injury date or your last benefit payment.